-His proclivity for music was an early sign of his budding genius.
-By age fourteen, Lanier was enrolled as a sophomore at Oglethorpe College, where he graduated at the top of his class.
-At eighteen, he was offered a tutorship at the college, a position he held until the outbreak of the Civil War.
+Lanier’s proclivity for music was an early sign of his budding genius.
+By age fourteen, he enrolled as a sophomore at Oglethorpe College, where he graduated at the top of his class.
+At eighteen, he was offered a tutorship at the college, a position that he held until the outbreak of the Civil War.
 In 1861, Lanier was summoned to enlist in the Confederate Army.
 Serving alongside his brother, his battalion endured numerous battles, ending in his capture and imprisonment near Richmond, Virginia.
 Five months later, in February, 1865, he was released and permitted the long journey home.
 However, the unfavorable conditions of prison led Lanier to contract tuberculosis, which troubled him for the rest of his life.

-"My dear father, think how, for twenty years, through poverty, through pain, through weariness, through sickness, through the uncongenial atmosphere of a farcical college and of a bare army and then of an exacting business life...think how, in spite of all these depressing circumstances...these two figures of music and of poetry have steadily kept in my heart so that I could not banish them."
+My dear father, think how, for twenty years, through poverty, through pain, through weariness, through sickness, through the uncongenial atmosphere of a farcical college and of a bare army and then of an exacting business life...think how, in spite of all these depressing circumstances...these two figures of music and of poetry have steadily kept in my heart so that I could not banish them.

-Having grown quite feeble by late 1880, he penned his last poem, “Sunrise,” and months later, on September 7, 1881, the poet died in Lynn, North Carolina, with his wife and family at his side, at the age of thirty-nine.
+Having grown quite feeble by late 1880, Lanier penned his last poem, “Sunrise,” and months later, on September 7, 1881, the poet died in Lynn, North Carolina, with his wife and family at his side, at the age of thirty-nine.